pryv/dev-site/source/customer-resources.md

 - Generate SSL certificate: [HTML](/customer-resources/ssl-certificate/)

+  This document describes how to obtain a wildcard SSL certificate for your running Pryv.io platform using Let's Encrypt.

 - Installation validation: [HTML](/customer-resources/platform-validation/)

   This document describes the steps to validate that a Pryv.io platform is up and running after deployment.